deltics/deltics.smoketest/README.md

 In summary:

-- Updated for Delphi 10.4
+- Updated with Delphi 10.4 support
 - Fluent Assertions
-- MASSIVELY simplified exception testing
+- **hugely** streamlined exception testing
 - Accumulators framework (simplified self-test mechanisms among other things)
-- Default behaviour is now to wait for user confirmation ("Hit ENTER") at the end of a test run, when running under the debugger
+- Default behaviour when running under the debugger is now to wait for user confirmation ("Hit ENTER") at the end of a test run
 - Bug fixes

-Further details on these changes are below.

 # Introduction
 Smoketest is a lightweight testing framework.
 If Smoketest had ever been released under a proper versioning scheme (as 1.0.0+), then version 2.x was a major, breaking change.
 If it were a movie franchise then it would be the **(Nolan/Bale's) Batman Begins** to **(Burton/Keaton's) Batman**; a re-boot or re-imagining.

 The goal for this re-imagining was to create a unit testing framework free of any dependencies on anything other than the core Delphi RTL, enabling it to be simply and easily consumed in the widest possible variety of Delphi projects and all Delphi versions from 7 to current.
 The emphasis is on simplicity, ease of use and efficiency.